Following is a list of resources that we – or other members – think useful. AARP Best known national organization dedicated to issues on aging.

 Elder Wisdom Circle Elder Wisdom Circle is organized as a IRS 501(c)3 non-profit association comprised of the Elders (volunteer seniors) who offer advice and our support staff.
 Our Cyber-Grandparents offer advice to anyone but most advice-seekers are 15-45.
 We are based in the San Francisco Bay Area with Elders all over North America.
 We are one of the largest providers of personal advice anywhere.
 The mission of our association is to promote and share elder know-how and accumulated wisdom.
 We also have a goal of elevating the perceived value and worth of our senior community.

 Greene County Council on Aging Not-for-profit county-wide organization which promotes independence and quality of life for Greene County senior citizens and caregivers.
-Health & Human Services Administration on Aging A comprehensive overview of a wide variety of topics, programs and services related to aging
+Health & Human Services Administration on Aging A comprehensive overview of a wide variety of topics, programs and services related to aging.
+They also maintain a detailed PDF of local resources in their directory.

 Medical Malpractice Center A new group dedicated to providing vital information, tips, and resources to individuals and family members affected by medical negligence.